Atharva-Sabde/great-java/MultiThreading.md

 Reduce response time of the system.

-1. Process Based Multitasking
+- Process Based Multitasking
+    - Typing code , listening to music , and downloading content at the same time also resembles multitasking but it comes under process based multitasking because all the tasks are independent of each other but executing simultaneously.
-process based multitasking is best suitable at OS level.
+    - Best suitable at OS level.
-2. Thread Based Multitasking
+- Thread Based Multitasking

-    Executing several tasks simultaneously where each task is separate independent part of a single program, and each part is called a thread.
+    - Executing several tasks simultaneously where each task is separate independent part of a single program, where, each part is called a thread.

-    Best suitable at Programmatic  level.
+    - Best suitable at Programmatic  level.

-What is Thread? :  a part of a huge program

-Main method is executed by main thread.

-If the code has dependency ,then do not use multithreading.
+Whether it is Process based or Thread based the main objective of multitasking is to improve performance of the system by reducing response time.